stoplightio/docs/articles/hubs/linking.md

 ![Linking subpage](https://github.com/stoplightio/docs/blob/develop/assets/images/linking-subpage.png?raw=true)

-The link would look like:
+The link looks like:

 `Check out our [SDKs](/hello-world/getting-started/sdks)`

 ### Section Headers

-You can link directly to section headers when you are using a `# H1`, `## H2`, or `### H3` heading.
+You can link directly to section headers when you are using aan `h1`, `h2` or `h3` heading.

-If you are linking to a section header on the page or subpage you are already on, the format will look like this:
+To link to a section header on the page or subpage you are already on, use this format:

 `[text](#header-title)`

-If you are linking to a section header on another page or subpage, it will need to include the path followed by `#header-title`.
-The format will look like this:
+To link to a section header on another page or subpage, include the path followed by `#header-title`.
+The format looks like this:

 `[text](/path-to-page#header-title)`

-> Remember: Similar for paths for pages and subpages, spaces in the name will be represented by `-`.
+> Remember: Spaces in the name will be represented by `-`.

 ### External Sites

-If you want to link to an external site, you will use a similar format:
+To link to an external site, you use this format:

 `[text](URL here)`

-The only difference is that you will be using the full URL of the site you are linking to.
+Use the full URL of the site you are linking to.

 For example, a link to the Stoplight homepage would look like: